 Memories of Jamaica Online Event

-Dwayne Morgan will recite a Dub Poem.
-Dwayne is a two-time Canadian National Poetry Slam Champion.
+Dwayne Morgan is a two-time Canadian National Poetry Slam Champion.
 He began his career as a spoken word artist in 1993.
 In 1994, he founded Up From The Roots entertainment, to promote the positive artistic contributions of African Canadian and urban influenced artists.
 In 2019, he founded and co-produced the inaugural Toronto Spoken Soul Festival.

-Funds from the sale of these tickets will be used to purchase 1,000 of these Android-based Tablets for the Early Childhood schools in Jamaica.
+Funds raised during this event will be used to purchase 1,000 Android-based Tablets for the Early Childhood schools in Jamaica.
 Details about this important project are available on our One-Tablet Page.